 Beer: You’ll find six of Lift Bridge’s brews on tap.
 You know and love the citrusy haze of Farm Girl Saison.
-We also quite like the spectacularly resinous Hop Dish IPA and the brilliantly crisp Pathway Pilsner.
+We also quite like the spectacularly resinous Hop Dish IPA and the crisp Pathway Pilsner.
 Expect a couple seasonals to be on hand.
-They’re beginning to roll out a series of stouts for the winter – milk, oyster, and Irish coffee.
+In the winter, check out their stout series – milk, oyster, and Irish coffee.
 Also on tap: house-made root beer (ask for a taste, it’s incredible).
-Pints are $4, flights are $6-9, and growlers are available as well.

 Food: No food trucks out in Stillwater, but there’s plenty of solid eating within a couple minutes’ drive.
 We recommend the laid-back Patriots Tavern for soups / sandwiches and the same goes for Chilkoot Cafe & Cyclery (especially their more elegant dinner menu).
 We dig the small plates at The Green Room, favor Roma Restaurant for good old-fashioned Italian favorites, and Phil’s Tara Hideaway for great Mediterranean.